CCAS 2023 Annual Meeting

 Bio

-Dr. Stephen Gleich is from Mayo Clinic in Rochester, Minnesota, USA.
+Dr. Stephen Gleich is serving as a Moderator for the Webinar.
 Dr. Gleich completed medical school at Mayo Clinic, followed by residencies in Pediatrics and Anesthesiology and fellowships in Pediatric Critical Care Medicine and Pediatric Anesthesiology.
-He is currently Associate Professor of Anesthesiology and Pediatrics within the Mayo Clinic College of Medicine and practices in both Pediatric Cardiac Anesthesiology and Pediatric Critical Care.
-He first became interested in intraoperative hypotension in children under general anesthesia during his fellowships.
-Prior to beginning his career in medicine, he trained to become a corporate jet pilot and has strong interests in human factors, safety and checklists in anesthesiology.
+He is currently Associate Professor of Anesthesiology and Pediatrics within the Mayo Clinic College of Medicine and practices in both Pediatric Anesthesiology and Pediatric Critical Care.

 Thursday, March 30, 2023